 One option is to contact bloggers that have audiences that intersect with your own.
 Offer to write a guest blog post and provide an accompanying pitch that’s a natural fit for their site.
 In return, you can usually slip in a couple of your own links.

 Sometimes the best link building strategy is to work in reverse.
 Instead of trying to get others to directly feature your brand, you can feature them on your site or blog.
-This could look like writing an endorsement post of their products and services, or mentioning the company’s founder in a positive light.
+This could look like writing an endorsement post of their products and services or mentioning the company’s founder in a positive light.

 Most brands have alerts set up that tip them off when they’ve been mentioned elsewhere.
-And it’s only smart business practice for them to acknowledge or link back to the endorsement you’ve provided.
+And its only smart business practice for them to acknowledge or link back to the endorsement you’ve provided.
 Thus, in a sense, you cleverly coax them into giving you an earned backlink without coming across as aggressive or pushy.

 Visibility is obviously important in the realm of digital marketing.
 If you want to consistently earn backlinks from reputable bloggers and brands, it’s important that you make yourself known.
 One way to do this is by regularly interacting with them online.
 This can happen in the comment section of a blog post, as well as on social media platforms like Facebook, Instagram, and Twitter.

 At first, you’ll want to be very casual.
-You can just comment and mention that you like the article, or highlight something that you found useful.
+You can just comment and mention that you like the article or highlight something that you found useful.
 But after you’ve initially made yourself known and earned a bit of respect, you can then start to reference your own posts (assuming relevancy) and encourage backlinking.

-With most content marketing and social media applications, the more content and information you push out, the better.
+With most content marketing and social applications, the more content and information you push out, the better.
 With links, it’s true that the more you have, the better you’ll fare, but you’ll actually earn more links with fewer pieces of content if the quality of your content is higher.

 For example, if you spend as much time on one piece of high-quality content as you do on four pieces of decent content, your high-quality piece will likely attract more links than your other four pieces combined.
 Make an effort to emphasize quality over quantity here.

 Local media outlets are some of the best places to look for publishing opportunities.
 Local news sites, local universities, and local government pages will all carry high authority and will be much more likely to publish your work than an equivalent national organization.
-Anything with a .gov or .edu extension in the URL will host some of the highest authority you can get on the Internet; just be sure to position yourself as an influencer in your community, and use that in the context of your content whenever possible.
-For example, you could conduct your research using a survey of the local population, or submit a news story about a local event your company attended.
+Anything with a .gov or .edu extension in the URL will host some of the highest authority you can get on the Internet; just be sure to position yourself as an influencer in your community and use that in the context of your content whenever possible.
+For example, you could conduct your research using a survey of the local population or submit a news story about a local event your company attended.

 Press releases are gateways to high-authority links, as long as you remember the quality-over-quantity rule.
 Press release submission services like PR Newswire are fantastic and relatively inexpensive, but you’re only going to get published by major outlets if your stories are truly newsworthy.
 Don’t just pop out a press release every time your company takes an action; instead, wait for a prime opportunity, write an extensively detailed news release, and push it to as many outlets as you possibly can.
 This is also a great alternative if you find yourself unable to execute original research.